oneconvergence/dkube-examples/insurance/readme.md

  - Fill in the required fields in the "Configuration" tab as follows:
    - Select "Upload" button from the "Upload Tuning Definition" section
    - Choose the tuning file that was downloaded previously
-   - Leave the other fields in their current selection
+   - Leave the other fields at their current selection
    - Submit your Run <br><br>
  - Wait for the Katib Run to complete
  - Select the Katib icon on the far right of the Run line